Trae AI IDE Review: I Used It to Rewrite a Website from Scratch

 Is Trae good enough for real projects?

 Based on my experience, yes.
-Trae is good enough to be useful in real projects — especially for website restructuring, rewriting, refactoring, and development planning.
+Trae is good enough to be useful in real projects, especially for website restructuring, rewriting, refactoring, and development planning.

 That does not mean every output will be perfect.
 It means the tool can genuinely help you move faster and achieve a better structure when used properly.

-For my project, Trae helped understand the old code, identify the structure, keep the website objective in mind, and rewrite the website from scratch.
+For my project, Trae helped understand the old code, identify the structure, keep the website objective in mind, and rewrite the site from scratch.
 The result was close enough to Claude’s direction that I was genuinely impressed.
 That is a strong sign for Trae as an AI coding IDE.

 The main advantage of Trae

-The main advantage of Trae is that it makes AI-assisted coding feel more practical inside a development workflow.
+The main advantage of Trae is that it makes AI-assisted coding feel practical inside a development workflow.

 For website work, this is valuable.
 Many website projects involve repetitive structure cleanup, component rebuilding, styling changes, page improvements, and code organisation.
 Trae can help reduce the time spent on those tasks.
 It is not magic, but it is useful.